-Say thank you to everyone who purchases a bandanna from you and let them know you're grateful for their support.
+Say thank you to everyone who supports your fundraising efforts and let them know how grateful you are.

 We've got heaps of handy downloadable resources on our website to help you get the most out of your Bandanna Day event.